github/docs/content/code-security/security-advisories/guidance-on-reporting-and-writing/best-practices-for-writing-repository-security-advisories.md

 ## About security advisories for repositories

-{% data reusables.security-advisory.security-advisory-overview %} For more information, see "[About GitHub Security Advisories for repositories](/code-security/repository-security-advisories/about-github-security-advisories-for-repositories)."
+{% data reusables.security-advisory.security-advisory-overview %} For more information, see "[About repository security advisories](/code-security/repository-security-advisories/about-github-security-advisories-for-repositories)."

 ## Best practices